tensorfuse/stts/README.md

   tensorfuse/stts:latest --mode tts --model orpheus
 ```

-You can start streaming audio from the server using the script below
+You can start streaming audio from the server using the python script below:

 ```python
 import requests